yldio/disclosure/README.md

 ![demo](https://cloud.githubusercontent.com/assets/6867996/15430360/f663685e-1e9c-11e6-96f9-241c3a8207b4.gif)
 ## Motivation

 The Node.js culture is very active in creating and publishing modules for almost every imaginable need.
 On average, a Node.js project has a lot more dependencies than in projects with other technologies like .NET or Java.
-Managing those dependencies can become be overwhelming if the project has hard requirements in terms of reliability or legal.
-There are too many modules to approve, vetting, monitor, etc. This tool will give you an an overview of a project's dependencies, so you know what you are exposed to regarding licenses, reliability and overall risk.
+Managing those dependencies can become overwhelming if the project has hard requirements in terms of reliability or legal.
+There are too many modules to approve, vet, monitor, etc. This tool will give you an overview of a project's dependencies, so you know what you are exposed to regarding licenses, reliability and overall risk.

 ## Installation
 ```bash